onja-org/w2_bootstrap_layouts_and_components/README.md

 # Bootstrap Layouts and Components Lab 🏗️

 Welcome to the Community Connection Hub!
-In this hands-on lab, you'll learn Bootstrap 5 by building a website step-by-step.
-We'll provide you with detailed guidance and some fun discovery challenges to help you learn Bootstrap patterns.
+In this hands-on lab, you'll learn Bootstrap 5 by rebuilding an unstyled website step-by-step with Bootstrap.

 ## 👢 What is Bootstrap?